libp2p/specs/7-properties.md

 ## 7.2 Ports - Constrained Entrypoints

-In the internet of 2015, we have a processing model where a program may be running without the ability to open multiple -- or even single -- network ports.
+In the Internet of 2015, we have a processing model where a program may be running without the ability to open multiple -- or even single -- network ports.
 Most hosts are behind NAT, whether of household ISP variety or new containerized data-center type.
 And some programs may even be running in browsers, with no ability to open sockets directly (sort of).
-This presents challenges to completely peer-to-peer networks who aspire to connect _any_ hosts together -- whether they're running on a page in the browser, or in a container within a container.
+This presents challenges to completely peer-to-peer networks that aspire to connect _any_ hosts together -- whether they're running on a page in the browser, or in a container within a container.

 IPFS only needs a single channel of communication with the rest of the network.
-This may be a single TCP or UDP port, or a single connection through Websockets or WebRTC.
+This may be a single TCP or UDP port, or a single connection through WebSockets or WebRTC.
 In a sense, the role of the TCP/UDP network stack -- i.e. multiplexing applications and connections -- may now be forced to happen at the application level.

 ## 7.3 Transport Protocols

-IPFS is transport agnostic.
+IPFS is transport-agnostic.
 It can run on any transport protocol.
-The `ipfs-addr` format (which is an ipfs-specific [multiaddr](https://github.com/jbenet/multiaddr)) describes the transport.
+The `ipfs-addr` format (which is an IPFS-specific [multiaddr](https://github.com/jbenet/multiaddr)) describes the transport.
 For example: